PepziC0les/Cybersecurity-CloudFormation/README.md

 ![Checking Ansible Running](https://github.com/PepziC0les/Cybersecurity-CloudFormation/blob/main/Images/Checking_Ansilbe_if_Running.PNG)

 - Copy the value underneath process ID by highlighting it and keep that saved.
 If you had mistakingly exited or stopped the Ansible process, you can either reuse the **"sudo docker run -ti cyberxsecurity/ansible bash"** again if you did not see a process ID, or run **"sudo docker attach <process ID>"** to reenter the process.
 - We want to use the process ID to transfer our files (keys + configuration files) to our Ansible process.
-We can only trasnfer files 1 at a time using the following command:
+We can only transfer files 1 at a time using the following command:
 ```bash
 sudo docker cp <file> <process ID>:/root
 Ex: sudo docker cp Key1.pem ad314a9d:/root